 Emergency Plan for U.S. Grantees

 Fulbright Greece is involved in educational outreach programs and activities to promote studies in the U.S. in Greece and the Fulbright Scholarship Programs.
-Your participation and support will be requested for some activities (such as the U.S. University Fair, International Fair on Education and Art Athina) throughout your grant term and we hope to make this part of your Fulbright grant experience.
+Your participation and support will be requested for some activities throughout your grant term and we hope to make this part of your Fulbright grant experience.
 Through your knowledge and experience of the U.S. educational and University system and your Fulbright grantee status you have a lot to contribute to Greek student audiences.

 Final Grant Reports